library(tidyverse)

 tribble()

-is just a way of making a tidyverse data frame, don’t worry about it for now, it’s not the main idea for the lesson<- tribble(~ufid, ~name, ~dorm, ~first_class, ~meal_plan, ~roommate,
+is just a way of making a tidyverse data frame (think about it as a table with rows and columns), don’t worry about it for now, it’s not the main idea for the lesson<- tribble(~ufid, ~name, ~dorm, ~first_class, ~meal_plan, ~roommate,

 fake_data 1853, "Jack", "Cyprus", "BIO-1001", 1, "Mike",